buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcRampTypeEnum.md

 Ramps which are subdivided into more than two landings, or ramps with non-regular shapes are to be defined with type being USERDEFINED or NOTDEFINED.

-> HISTORY&nbsp; New enumeration in IFC2.0.
+> HISTORY  New enumeration in IFC2.0.

 ## Items